History of Our Area

 Three major north-south routes probably date from ancient times: Brighton Road and two droveways: Sandy Lane and Burdon Lane.
 These originally ran to junctions with Brighton Road but the south end of Burdon Lane was closed and taken into the golf course in the late 1960s, while the Downs end of Sandy Lane was never more than a track.
 Berry writes that Burdon Lane was named from a stream on this line.
 But Burdon means ‘fort hill’, and it may be significant that it joined the main road close to Galley Hills.
 Another old trackway, visible on the oldest maps, is on the line of Avenue Road, York Road, and Gander Green Lane.

-Map 6 shows Roman and Saxon burial sites on Banstead Golf Course.
+Map 6 (below) shows Roman and Saxon burial sites on Banstead Golf Course.
 A few years ago another Saxon burial turned up in a garden on the west side of The Crescent.

 2 Local Government